Bukama/flywaytest/README.md

 **How is the migrating user identified (for storage in history table)?**

-By default, the user, used to open the connection, is stored inside the history table.
+By default, the user which is used to open the connection and executes the migration is stored inside the history table.
+This means that a personalized user shall be used for connections and not a technical one.

 **Are migrations done in transactions and are rollbacks possible?**